10Duke Scale SDK for Java

 }

 The 10Duke Scale SDK for Java covers implementation for calling the license checkout API.
-Reusing an HTTP client instance and an existing authorization provider instance is recommended when (if) making calls to other 10Duke Scale API endpoints from application code.
+We recommend reusing an HTTP client instance and an existing authorization provider instance when making calls to other 10Duke Scale API endpoints from the application code.

 Errors